gdbecker/AnalyticsPortfolio/Manufacturing Supervisor Dashboards/README.md

 ## Details

-While on my portion the development time was about a month, this project was happening in iterative stages between the two colleagues who were on this before me.
-On each phase the solution was getting better and better, and most of my role was to combine different aspects of both previous dashboards and combine them into one, establishing a common look and feel across all pages.
-I worked with my director a few other upper level business leaders to discuss their feedback, what they wanted to see or have removed, and communicate what would be best to see across the firm.
-Many people would be using this new tool to track their work and engagements, and so the dashboards needed to be flexible enough for data views they are used to, but also specific to focus on only the data they need.
-Overall this was a great challenge to develop dashboards just for the firm's internal use which not only ultimately showed others the data views they needed to make decisions, but also the power behind data analytics and what could be offered to their clients.
+Similar to the Manufacturing Client Demo project, this one started out by exploring the client's existing data and reports.
+What did they most want to see and understand?
+What data sources did they have, could I connect to them directly, and how could I develop the best long-term solution given what I had?
+After developing an initial set of operational reports, more individuals from the client began attending meetings to give feedback so the set of reports shown here was the result of taking an iterative approach.
+Taking it a step at a time to first present what was possible and then fine-tuning it further worked out wonderfully.
+I especially enjoyed figuring out how to display the trend indicator arrows on a couple of the pages for each employee, and they change depending on if you want to see their trends for the past two months or year-to-date.
+It was a great challenge to learn more about this client's business to be able to accurately and ethically display their data for greater understanding.

 Files included for view in this project:
-- Internal Use Work Tracker.pdf
+- Manufacturing Supervisor Dashboard.pdf
   - Masked file version that was developed

 ## By the Numbers

-- 1 month of development time
+- 2 months of development time
-- 4 colleagues collaborated with
+- 10 colleagues collaborated with
-- 6 report pages
+- 5 report pages
-- 1 data source
+- 3 data source
-- 2 queries connected to data source
+- 3 queries connected to data sources

 ## Tools Used